mikeylim/PopcornBuddy/README.md

 # PopcornBuddy

 PopcornBuddy is a movie information web app that allows users to discover trending, popular, top-rated, and upcoming movies.
 Users can also manage their favorite movies and watchlist.
-This project is built using Next.js, Tailwind CSS, and the TMDB API.
+This project is built using Next.js, Tailwind CSS, MongoDB and the TMDB API.

 ## Table of Contents